iwilltry42/docker-nextcloud/README.md

 ## docker-compose

 I advise you to use [docker-compose](https://docs.docker.com/compose/), which is a great tool for managing containers.
-You can create a `docker-compose.yml` with the following content (which must be adapted to your needs) and then run `docker-compose up -d nextcloud-db`, wait some 15 seconds for the database to come up, then run everything with `docker-compose up -d`, that's it!
+You can create a `docker-compose.yml` with the following content (which must be adapted to your needs) and then run `docker-compose up -d nextcloud_postgres`, wait some 15 seconds for the database to come up, then run everything with `docker-compose up -d`, that's it!
 On subsequent runs, a single `docker-compose up -d` is sufficient!

 ### docker-compose file